*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 The G1W packs a Novatek NT96650 processor, one of the most powerful available in a budget dash cam.
 An Aptina AR0330 sensor works with the processor to quickly capture and process video with no lag.
 This powerful combination of processor and sensor is what makes the G1W dash cam one of the world’s favorite cameras.

-Because of the large processor, it is a slightly larger camera compared to other models in its price range, but for under $50, that trade-off is worth it.
 You’ll find that its long, rectangular shape is distracting if placed in the center of your windshield or mounted on the dashboard; however, the camera fits nicely behind the rear-view mirror where it can record everything without trouble but also stays out of your way and allows you to concentrate on the road.

 Features and construction